Back Bay station: Air quality

 Back Bay station has suffered from poor air quality since its opening; passengers with lung conditions have been advised to avoid the station.
 Much of the commuter rail infrastructure at Back Bay is covered and enclosed, and so diesel fumes cannot escape quickly to the outside air.
 A petition drive in 2000 gathered complaints about the then-"longstanding" issue.
 Studies in 2006 and 2008 showed that "the air was many, many times below air-quality standards" due to trapped diesel exhaust and soot.
 An earlier study showed elevated levels of carbon monoxide, formaldehyde, particulates, and oxides of nitrogen, though it noted that there is no regulated standard to meet for indoor air quality in public spaces.
 Though simple changes were made regarding scheduling, and checking to make sure train engines were running properly, in 2008 the MBTA claimed it lacked the financial resources to fully upgrade the ventilation system.

-In 2010, the MBTA announced that it had secured $3.0 million in federal stimulus money to improve the ventilation in the lobby.
-While MBTA spokesman Joe Pesaturo said there was no health threat, a scientist at the Clean Air Task Force, a Boston-based nonprofit pollution research group stated, "Honestly, down on the platform it was some of the worst air quality I've measured."
-Additionally passengers and clerks working in the station have complained.
-The MBTA said then that it would complete an improved ventilation system by 2012.
+In 2010, the MBTA secured $3.0 million in federal stimulus money to improve the ventilation in the lobby.
+The MBTA then planned to complete an improved ventilation system by 2012.
 On October 8, 2014, Amtrak removed its customer service and ticketing agents from the station due to the persistent air quality issues.
-Back Bay was to be an unstaffed station "until further notice" as improvements are made.
+Back Bay was to be an unstaffed station "until further notice".
 Amtrak personnel returned in 2015, but Amtrak pulled them again effective October 1, 2016.

-The station has remained unstaffed since then, though two Quik-Trak kiosks are available.
-However, baggage cannot be checked at the station.
-Despite being unstaffed, it remains one of the busiest Amtrak stations in the country.
-In 2018, it was the fourth-busiest Amtrak station in New England (behind South Station, Providence and New Haven Union) and the 16th-busiest nationwide.
+The station has remained unstaffed since then.
+It remains one of the busiest Amtrak stations: in 2018, it was the fourth-busiest Amtrak station in New England (behind South Station, Providence and New Haven Union) and the 16th-busiest nationwide.